isomerpages/govtech-gobusiness-main/pages/blog/2022-02-16-post-stitched.md

 “In the past, licence applications were rather tedious – we had to be at the government agency physically to apply,” he muses as he recounts his attempt to set up a cafe back in 2014.
 “We had to bring the whole plan down to the agency’s office for assessment, and even make a couple of trips.
 With GoBusiness, it is now much easier and we can save a lot of time.”

 ![GoBusiness FoodServices Guided Journey](/images/blog/content/Stitched 1.jpg)
-###### GoBusiness provides step-by-step guidance to help F&B businesses apply for the relevant licences in the correct order
+<figcaption> GoBusiness provides step-by-step guidance to help F&B businesses apply for the relevant licences in the correct order </figcaption>

 Applying for government assistance via GoBusiness is also a straightforward process, says Joe Yee.

 “We applied for [the] Productivity Solutions Grant for Stitched Custom.
 It's just like applying for any other stuff online.
 You click through it, upload your documents, and wait for the results.
 The process was a breeze,” he recalls.
 “The platform also shows us a lot of relevant grants for our businesses, which I think is quite helpful.”

 ![GoBusiness e-Adviser for Starting a Busines](/images/blog/content/Stitched 2.jpg)
-###### The e-Adviser for Government Assistance is a free online tool to provide businesses with recommendations on relevant assistance schemes based on their business needs
+<figcaption> The e-Adviser for Government Assistance is a free online tool to provide businesses with recommendations on relevant assistance schemes based on their business needs</figcaption>

 ### Leveraging on the wealth of resources on GoBusiness